MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 Installation
 ------------
 1. Download the [Fallback Domain-Redirect-w-UTM  plugin](../archive/master.zip "Fallback Domain-Redirect-w-UTM  plugin")
-1. Drag or move the folder named `fallback-domain-redirect-w-UTM` to the `/user/plugins` folder in your YOURLS installation.
+2. Drag or move the folder named `fallback-domain-redirect-w-UTM` to the `/user/plugins` folder in your YOURLS installation.
 Make sure there is a file named `plugin.php` inside.
-1. Move the ` index.html` file to the root directory of your domain, you want the homepage to also redirect.
+3. Move the ` index.html` file to the root directory of your domain, you want the homepage to also redirect.
-1. Go to the Plugins administration page ( *eg* `http://sho.rt/admin/plugins.php` ) and activate the plugin.
+4. Go to the Plugins administration page ( *eg* `http://sho.rt/admin/plugins.php` ) and activate the plugin.
-1. Go to the Plugin's settings page and configure it.
+5. Go to the Plugin's settings page and configure it.
 At minimum, selecting a fallback domain is required for the plugin to function.
 Selecting UTM parameters is completely optional and unrequired.
-1. Start using it and go on with your life.
+6. Start using it and go on with your life.

 ### Requirements
 1. This plugin was built on YOURLS v1.7.2.
-2. This plugin will work best with PHP 5.4 or greater
+2. This plugin will work best with PHP 5.4 or greater.
+3. This plugin requires YOURLS to be installed in the domain root.
+As opposed to in a subfolder like `/YOURLS/`.

 For more info
 ------------